nicholasgriffintn/NGWebsite2021/apps/web/app/blog/posts/building-my-own-ai-assistant.md

 title: "Building My Own AI Assistant"
 description: "Like many people, I've been using tools like ChatGPT for some time now and they're great, however, they lock you down to a third party service that you need to pay monthly for to get a good service and they aren't as fun given that you can't really customise them.
 With this project, I'm going to build my own using Cloudflare AI.
 It will be capable of full conversations alongside being able to query for external data."
 date: "2024-11-10"
+updated: "2024-11-11"
+image: "/uploads/building-my-own-ai-assistant/featured.png"
+imageAlt: "A screenshot of the chat interface that I built for my AI assistant"
+hideFeaturedImage: true
 ---

 > If you'd like to skip straight to the code, you can find it [here](https://github.com/nicholasgriffintn/assistant).